natlas/natlas/natlas-agent/README.md

 The Setup
 ------------
 To get started using the natlas-agent, you should be able to simply run `setup-agent.sh`.
-Similar to the server, if this script is run with permissions it will try to automatically install the necessary packages, otherwise it will simply check for their existence and alert you if something was missing.
+This script requires elevated privileges in order to install the necessary packages to run an agent.
+This script has been tested on Ubuntu 18.10.

 ```
-$ ./setup-agent.sh
+$ sudo ./setup-agent.sh
 ```